Complexity of Fermionic Dissipative Interactions and Applications to Quantum Computing

 In this work, we study the fate of classical simulability of fermionic systems in the presence of dissipation, both for computing local observables and for sampling from the many-body output distribution (to be defined shortly).
 To obtain a classification of the complexity of simulating free fermions with dissipation, we consider a general class of Markovian processes, i.e.\ dynamics that depends only on the instantaneous system state and is independent of the preceding evolution \cite{breuer2002theory}.
-In previous studies, it was shown that adding Markovian single-fermion loss or gain terms keeps the system classically tractable \cite{prosen2010spectral, bravyi2011classical}.
-We show that this result can be generalized to a much wider class of \textit{quadratic-linear} Lindblad operators using the method of stochastic trajectories \cite{gardiner2004quantum}.
-At the same time, we also demonstrate that, surprisingly, not all quadratic Lindblad operators are efficiently simulable.
-In particular, we develop a fermion-based scheme for fault-tolerant universal quantum computation using dissipative gates exploiting the quantum Zeno effect \cite{misra1977zeno, degasperis1974does, franson2004quantum, sun2013photonic, daley2008quantum}.
-Therefore, simulating evolution under quadratic Lindlad operators is as hard as simulating an arbitrary quantum computation.
-The tractability and intractability results together show that simulation of quadratic Lindblad operators is a problem whose complexity can be changed by varying numerical values of one or more parameters in the system, illustrating a complexity phase transition \cite{PhysRevLett.121.030501}.
+In previous studies, it was shown that Markovian single-fermion loss or gain terms keep the noninteracting system classically tractable \cite{prosen2010spectral, bravyi2011classical}.
+As a step forward, we consider a much wider class of \textit{quadratic-linear} Lindblad jump operators.
+Using the method of stochastic trajectories \cite{gardiner2004quantum,chenu2017quantum}, we establish a wide subclass of problems that can be simulated classically.
+At the same time, we demonstrate that, in general, quadratic Lindblad jump operators are at least as hard to simulate as most unitary interacting systems.
+More precisely, we establish a connection between dissipative interactions and fault-tolerant universal quantum computation exploiting the quantum Zeno effect \cite{misra1977zeno, degasperis1974does, franson2004quantum, sun2013photonic, daley2008quantum}.
+Therefore, evolution under quadratic Lindblad jump operators is equivalent in power to quantum computation.
+This effect can be compared with parity measurements, which can also make free-fermion dynamics universal \cite{beenakker2004charge}.
+The tractability and intractability results together show that simulation of { quartic dissipative Liouvillian operators} is a problem whose complexity can be changed from hard to easy by varying one or more parameters in the system \cite{PhysRevLett.121.030501}.